-6. Pull the convertible top up by firmly gripping the front edge (A) near the center and applying a brisk upward and forward motion to get the top in the full-up position.
+Pull the convertible top up by firmly gripping the front edge (A) near the center and applying a brisk upward and forward motion to get the top in the full-up position.

-- 7. Lift the rear edge (B) of the convertible top to its full-up position by first raising the front edge (A). - 8.
-Close the tonneau cover (C) by pushing it down with a swift, firm motion. - 9.
-Lower the rear edge (B) of the convertible top by first slightly pushing the front edge (A) of the convertible top forward.
+- Lift the rear edge (B) of the convertible top to its full-up position by first raising the front edge (A). - 8.
+Close the tonneau cover (C) by pushing it down with a swift, firm motion.